Rajpratik71/Mininet-wiki/Mininet/FAQ.md

 ### How can I **get started** with Mininet?

-The best way to get started with Mininet is to install our ready-to-run virtual machine image from the [Getting-Started](Getting-Started) page, and then go through the [Walkthrough](Walkthrough.md) and the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial).
+The best way to get started with Mininet is to install our ready-to-run virtual machine image from the [Download](Download) page, and then go through the [Walkthrough](Walkthrough.md) and the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial).

 ### How do I figure out the **command-line options** for the `mn` command?